gioalt/the_MRDC_project/README.md

        - primary key in five tables; foreign keys to orders table
        - star-based schema, see my_schema.pdf

-   - Query data (SQL code scripts: .mssql files, and pgadmin4 outputs as .png): queries 1,2,4 8 are complete; and queries 3,5,6,7,9 work-in-progress
+   - Query data (SQL code scripts: .mssql files, and pgadmin4 outputs as .png): queries 1,2,4 8 completed in a first round; queries 3,5,6,7 in a  second round. query 9 is work-in-progress.

 ### Updates
 Nov 16,2023: the six pipelines are functional and complete.
 Nov 18,2023: the complete queries included, a new README file is uploaded.
+Nov 20, 2023: adds final queries, and learning considerations to README file.

 ### Usage Instructions
 For testing and/or further development of this program suite, do select specific pipelines by uncommenting the relevant lines in the main.py; to launch the suite to populate the local database, uncomment all six pipelines in main.py and do as follows (either way):